mimminou/oasa3/README.md

 ### Installation

-you can obtain OASA3 from pip :
+you can obtain the latest version of OASA3 from pip :

 ```
 pip install oasa3